brandonpearl/CS170-Final-Project/README.md

       and so we return the one that has the best score
 4. Sort by indegree ascdending, and outdegree descending, and retain if they lead to improvement.
+5. Break the problem into subgroups of size at most X. Then do a brute force on each of these subgroups (X is probably <= 10).
+Then, figure out the best way to combine these subgroups.

 Algorithms Implemented - Brandon